antononcube/RakuForPrediction-book/Articles/Markdown-Grammar-work.md

 This document proclaims and briefly describes the Raku package ["Markdown::Grammar"](https://raku.land/zef:antononcube/Markdown::Grammar).

-Markdown::Grammar has parser grammar suitable for making converters of Markdown files into files of different kind of formats:
+"Markdown::Grammar" has parser grammar suitable for making converters of Markdown files into files of different kind of formats:

 - [X] Mathematica notebook
 - [ ] RMarkdown notebook